 Model |

-The Vega spoons have been discontinued, but the .9g Forest Marshal Tournament spoons or the Daiwa Eve 1.2g spoons cast nicely.
-Actually, nearly all the micro spoons do very nicely with both of the Tenryu Rayz Alter rods.
-The lighter spinners, like the Smith AR-S 1.5 and 2g, Niakis 3g and Palms 2.6g spinners will work well also.
-Heavy sinking minnows are better fished with the RZA60MLM-T or the Tenryu stream rods (Spectra, Rayz and Rayz Integral).
+The Vega spoons have been discontinued, but the Shimano Slim Swimmer 1.5g spoons cast nicely.
+Actually, nearly all the micro spoons do very nicely with the Tenryu Rayz Alter rods.
+The lighter spinners, like the Smith AR-S 1.5 and 2g, Niakis 3g and Palms 2.6g spinners cast well also.
+Heavy sinking minnows are better fished with the RZA60MLM-T or the Tenryu stream rods (Rayz, Spectra and Integral).

 Home > Finesse Spin Fishing > JDM Spinning Rods > Tenryu Rayz Alter